Get your heating system ready for winter, reduce energy costs and improve home comfort.

 The last thing any homeowner wants is to turn on their home heating system on the first frosty night of the season only to find that it doesn’t work.

 Schedule a heating system tune-up.
-If you don’t have a service contract that automates the service aspect of system maintenance, early September is the best time to call to schedule a tune-up.
+If you don’t have a membership that automates the service aspect of system maintenance, early September is the best time to call to schedule a tune-up.
 System maintenance can help identify problems in advance and prevent break downs and expensive, emergency repairs.
 Routine maintenance can also help improve system performance which translates to lower operating costs.

 Replace your filters.
 Some people time filter replacement to the changing of the clocks (spring and fall).
 This is not often enough.
 Lack of regular filter changes not only increases monthly utility costs because the system labors harder to work (thus drawing more energy and increasing cost), but it also leads to system failures and expensive emergency repairs.
 Change your filter regularly – once a month is not too much to at least check the filter if not replace it.